rsmith013/cci-tagger/README.md

     -s, --show_mappings   show the local vocabulary mappings

-    -m, --use_mappings    use the local vocabulary mappings
+    -m, --use_mappings    use the local vocabulary mappings.
+This will map a number of non compliant terms to allowed terms.

     --file_count FILE_COUNT
                           how many .nt files to look at per dataset